 The best part of all of these parks is they are all part of the Junior Ranger program, which is super cool.
-You just hit up the visitor center when you get to the park.
+Just hit up the visitor center when you get to the park.

 *for your convenience, there may be affiliate links throughout this post, so you can easily find the things i am showing you. by using these links, your pricing stays the same, but i earn a small commission. you can see my full disclosure here